Revenue Note for Guidance

 Summary

 This section provides for a scheme of tax relief for donations to certain sports bodies for the funding of capital projects.
-To be eligible for this relief, the project must be approved by the Minister for Tourism, Sport and Recreation (currently the Minister for Arts, Sport and Tourism).
+To be eligible for this relief, the project must be approved by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.
 The estimated aggregate cost of the project must not be greater than €40m.
-The sports body must hold a certificate from the Revenue Commissioners stating that the body is, in their opinion, a body of persons to which section 235 applies, i.e. its income is exempt from tax because it is a body established for and existing for the sole purpose of promoting athletic or amateur games or sports and such income is applied solely for those purposes.
+The sports body must hold a certificate from the Revenue Commissioners stating that the body is, in their opinion, a body of persons to which section 235 applies, which means that its income is exempt from tax because it is a body established for and existing for the sole purpose of promoting athletic or amateur games or sports and such income is applied solely for those purposes.
 The body must also possess a valid tax clearance certificate.

 Details

-Section 847A provides for a scheme of tax relief for donations to certain sports bodies for the funding of capital projects to be approved by the Minister for Tourism, Sport and Recreation (currently the Minister for Arts, Sport and Tourism).
+Section 847A provides for a scheme of tax relief for donations to certain sports bodies for the funding of capital projects to be approved by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.

 (1) The definitions used in the section are as follows: